Can I Still File a Claim if the At-Fault Driver Died in the Crash?

 Claims for compensation come down to whether someone else’s negligence directly resulted in your damages.
 Therefore, whether the negligent party lived after the crash is not generally relevant to the validity of your claim.

-Like most other states, Georgia is an at-fault state, which means that every driver is required to carry liability insurance in case of an accident.
-When that person causes a crash, the injured party may then file a claim for compensation with the liable party’s insurance company, which should kick off a process of negotiation to reach a settlement agreement.
+In most states, including those with no-fault insurance systems, the at-fault party’s death does not affect your claim for compensation.
+When a person causes a crash, the injured party may file a claim with the liable party’s insurance company, which should initiate a negotiation process for a settlement agreement.

-Generally, this process may be done between the liable insurance company and the injury victim, usually through his or her attorney, and it very rarely involves the at-fault driver.
+Generally, this process involves the insurance company and the injury victim, often through their attorney, without the involvement of the at-fault driver.

-In short, an at-fault driver’s death is not likely to affect your claim for compensation, unless the insurance company is refusing to offer a settlement that meets your demands.
-When you cannot agree on a settlement, a lawsuit may be necessary.
+In short, an at-fault driver’s death is not likely to impact your claim for compensation unless the insurance company refuses to offer a satisfactory settlement.
+If an agreement cannot be reached, filing a lawsuit may become necessary.

 Filing a Lawsuit Against a Negligent Deceased Driver

-But in cases when the at-fault driver dies, your lawsuit would then be against the decedent’s estate, and this is where things often get more complicated.
-The liability insurance company would still defend the case and be the one that pays your damages, so long as there is enough insurance to cover those costs.
+Here is where the process differs from cases involving a living at-fault driver.
+Instead of suing the driver directly, your lawsuit would be against the decedent’s estate, which can complicate matters.
+The liability insurance company would still defend the case and be responsible for paying your damages, as long as there is adequate insurance coverage.

-If there is not enough insurance to cover the costs of your damages, the decedent’s estate may need to pay out the difference.
-To get the estate to pay what the insurance would not usually requires a process called probate, where a court recognizes a person’s death and makes payments of the person’s debts.
+If the insurance coverage is insufficient to cover the costs of your damages, the decedent’s estate may be liable for the remaining amount.
+To pursue the estate for additional compensation, a process called probate is required.
+The probate court recognizes the person’s death and facilitates payments of their debts.

-Another option, especially if there are not enough assets to collect a judgment, is to file a claim through your own uninsured/underinsured motorist coverage if you have it on your own motor vehicle insurance policy.
-Remember that this type of coverage would only cover economic damages like medical bills, lost wages and property damage.
+Our attorneys can assist you in filing a claim through probate court to help you recover the necessary compensation, even from a deceased driver’s estate.
+Alternatively, if there are not enough assets to collect a judgment, you may consider filing a claim through your own uninsured/underinsured motorist coverage if you have it on your own motor vehicle insurance policy.
+It’s important to note that this type of coverage typically covers economic damages such as medical bills, lost wages, and property damage.

 Concerns for the Deceased Driver’s Loved Ones

-Injury victims pursuing compensation for their damages from a driver who died in the car accident may be hesitant to file a claim or a lawsuit, but it is important to understand that your right to pursue compensation does not die with the at-fault driver.
+Injury victims pursuing compensation for their damages from a driver who died in a car accident may hesitate to file a claim or a lawsuit.
+However, it’s essential to understand that your right to pursue compensation does not die with the at-fault driver.

-Remember that you will mostly be dealing with just the insurance company, even if a lawsuit is filed, and not with the deceased driver’s family or loved ones.
+It’s important to remember that you will primarily be dealing with the insurance company throughout the process, even if a lawsuit is filed, and not with the deceased driver’s family or loved ones.

-Your injuries may result in mounting medical bills, lost time at work and other costs that could negatively impact your life.
+Your injuries may result in mounting medical bills, lost time at work, and other costs that could significantly impact your life.
 If you do not pursue the compensation you need, you could face serious financial burdens in the future.
+And it’s important to remember, to move quickly after an accident and gather the proper evidence to help your claim.

 We Are Prepared to Help.
 Call Today

-Our attorneys are ready to help you through the legal process of pursuing the compensation you need, even if the at-fault driver died in the crash.
+Our attorneys are ready to guide you through the legal process of pursuing the compensation you need, even if the at-fault driver died in the crash.

-The consultation is free and there are no fees unless we win.
+The consultation is free, and we work on a contingency fee basis, which means there are no fees unless we win your case.